rikp777/Portfolio/content/projects/minor/digital-forensic.md

 - Memory Forensic Tools
 - Mobile Phone Forensic Tools

 As you can see, there are a whole bunch of subdomains that forensic analysis can be done on.
-Each domain has its own tooling to achieve the desired result.
+Each domain has its own tooling to achieve the desired result. on each domain you can apply your own methods to get to the desired result for example I apply machine learning in my own project.

 ***
 Resource: